micro-community/development/ideas/mvp-steps.md

   platform                          proxy.micro.mu
 ```

-## 1. `micro env add customEnv proxy.micro.mu && micro env set customEnv`
+## 1. `micro env set platform`

-With this step the user clearly states her desired environment name.
+With this step the user switches to using our platform as oppose to her `micro server`.
 But at this point she does not have an account, so  commands should return "Not logged in" or a similar error message:
 ```
 $ micro run github.com/micro/examples/helloworld
-Not logged in to env 'envName' hosted at 'proxy.micro.mu'.
+Not logged in to env 'server' hosted at 'proxy.micro.mu'.
 Please see `micro login help`
 ```

-## 2. Introduce `micro login --new` or `micro register`
+## 2. Introduce `micro login --new`

-In this step we will create an account for the user.
-We can take the environment name from the call and create the environment in the same step too.
+- In this step we will create an account for the user.
+- We should also create a new namespace for her on the backend automatically.
+- The output of this call should return the generated namespace name and that should be written to the local Micro CLI user config file (found at path `~/.micro` by default currently).
+This can be in any format in that file, it is unimportant and can be changed later.
+This value will be embedded on each call to the platform in the `Micro-Namespace` header.

+Note: For the MVP we decided to hide the concept of namespaces from the users to leave us more time to work out the details.

+**Things to work out**:
+- **"Right now "micro login" uses the auth of the namespace you're currently in.
+If we're changing this to always talk to the platform it'll mean the users auth account isn't valid when making a call via the CLI."**

 At this point the user can either use the environment or get a payment required error message - this is up to us.